High Dimensional Gaussian Graphical Regression Models with Covariates: Estimation with Unknown TEXT : a Two-Step Procedure

-\begin{remark} \emph{{Step 1 poses a regular lasso penalty on $\bGamma$, as commonly considered in the covariate-adjusted Gaussian graphical model literature \citep{cai2012covariate,yin2013adjusting,chen2016asymptotically}.
-This is because each regression in Step 1 is only of dimension $q$, compared to $(p-1)(q+1)$ in Step 2, and, hence, a lasso penalty may suffice to reduce the sample complexity; see \citet{rao2015classification,cai2019sparse} on sample complexity comparisons between (group) lasso and sparse group lasso.
-When $q$ is large, it may be necessary to consider a sparse group penalty (as in Step 2) that encourages $\bGamma$ to be both element-wise and group sparse; see Section \ref{sec:discussion}.} } \end{remark}
+Step 1 poses a regular lasso penalty on $\bGamma$, as commonly done in the covariate-adjusted Gaussian graphical model literature \citep{rothman2010sparse,cai2012covariate,yin2013adjusting,chen2016asymptotically}. {Note that each regression in Step 1 is of dimension $q$.} When $q$ is large, it may be necessary to consider a sparse group penalty (as in Step 2) that encourages $\bGamma$ to be both element-wise and group sparse.

+The two-step procedure involves three parameters $\lambda_1$, $\lambda$ and $\lambda_g$ that need to be tuned.
+We tune $\lambda_1$ in Step 1 via $L$-fold cross validation, and then tune $\lambda$ and $\lambda_g$ jointly in Step 2 using the same procedure as in Section \ref{sec:estimation}.
+Sequential tuning is common \citep[e.g.][]{danaher2014joint}, and gives a good numerical performance in our experiments.

-The theoretical development is challenging.
-Step 1 involves a regularized regression $\x_j=\H\bgamma_j+\z_j$ with heteroskedastic errors $z^{(i)}_j\sim\mathcal{N}(\0,\bSigma(\u^{(i)})_{jj})$, $i\in[n]$, which are considerably more difficult to analyze than the usual i.i.d normal errors.
-Moreover, in Step 2, both the response vector $\hat\z_j$ and the design matrix $\hat\W$ inherit approximation errors from $\hat\bGamma-\bGamma$, which further complicates the analysis of the sparse group lasso estimator.
-Let $\mT_j$ be the index set of nonzero entries in $\bgamma_j$, $j\in[p]$, and $t=\max_j|\mT_j|$.
-We show that, using the same conditions as in Theorem \ref{thm1}, the convergence rate of $\hat\bbeta_j$ in \eqref{eqn:obj3} is slowed by a term of $\sqrt{t\log\,q}$, which reflects the estimation error from the first step.
-We further show that if correlations between columns in the design matrix are small, $\hat\bbeta_j$ can achieve the same convergence rate as that in Theorem \ref{thm1} (i.e., the noiseless case), and thus enjoys the oracle property.
+The theoretical development {for the two-step procedure} is challenging.
+Step 1 involves a regularized regression $\x_j=\H\bgamma_j+\z_j$ with heteroskedastic errors as the variance of $z^{(i)}_j$ is a function of $\u^{(i)}$.
+In Step 2, both the response vector $\hat\z_j$ and the design matrix $\hat\W$ inherit approximation errors from $\hat\bGamma-\bGamma$, which further complicates the analysis of the sparse group lasso estimator.
+We show that $\hat\bbeta_j$ in \eqref{eqn:obj3} can achieve the same convergence rate as that in Theorem \ref{thm1} (i.e., the noiseless case), and thus enjoys the oracle property (as if $\bGamma$ were known).